Suh'm fun from 1953...

 My own extremely delicious invention.

-The original salad was made from stuff in the fridge that was two or three days from being compost.
+The original salad was made from stuff in the fridge that was two or three days away from being compost.
 Aging, but still very edible.
 Coulda been broccoli or tomatoes or any of a number of vegetables.
 Not sure which was on its way out or not, without looking carefully.
 Hence, 'clueless.'

 Here's the ingredients: